 Use NPCs to set boundaries.
 This is my favorite method, particularly when children are involved.
 Rather than call attention to the child directly as the DM, use one of your NPCs to set the expectations of behavior.
 For example, one of my players was playing a rather mischevious rogue (of course…) who was intent on trying to pick the pockets of every villager they saw.
-The other players voiced their frustration with the behavior (in character, which helped to keep the narrative intact), and so I allowed the rogue go ahead with the pickpocket attempt.
-They tried to retract their action, but I held them to it.
-Rather than allow a successful pickpocket attempt, one of the local fairies saw the rogue reach for someone’s purse and intervened.
+The other players voiced their frustration with the behavior (in character, which helped to keep the narrative intact), and so I allowed the rogue to go ahead with the pickpocket attempt.
+Rather than allow a successful check, one of the local fairies saw the rogue reach for someone’s purse and intervened.
 She told him off for trying to steal from her friend, and put an enchantment on him: a large, red feather sprouted from the rogue’s head that could only be removed by the fairy.
 She told him that, next time, she would turn the rogue into a chicken.